You are here

 Composite assessment war widow

 A composite assessment war widow is a war widow who receives both a war widow's pension from DVA and an overseas pension which is similar in nature to the war widow's pension paid by DVA.
-In this circumstance, the war widow's pension by DVA is reduced on a dollar for dollar basis by the overseas pension.
+In this circumstance, the war widow's pension paid by DVA is reduced on a dollar for dollar basis by the overseas pension.

 Composite assessment war widows may include an EATS war widow, being the widow of an Empire Training Scheme airman.
 These war widows are paid a war widow's pension by Great Britain.
 Where an EATS war widow is also eligible for a war widow's pension from DVA, the DVA payment is similarly reduced dollar for dollar by the overseas pension.